vaibhavsingh777/SOC2025/README.md

 # Learning Objectives

 Hello!
-In this project, I have explored some basic machine learning techniques(specifically using RL) for stock market data.
+In this project, I have explored some basic machine learning techniques(till now i have only studied regression so I will only write about that for now, right now a meet is being conducted today evening where the research paper I am currently reading will be discussed with my mentor and together he will guide me for how to proceed further on this topic) for stock market data.
 Let me break down what I have done, part by part, in my own words.

 1. ## Understanding and Implementing Linear Regression, Logistic Regression, and KNN

    ### Linear Regression

    For this project, I chose Linear Regression as my starting point because it is a well-established and interpretable method for predicting continuous values.
 I used today’s open, high, low, close, and volume as input features to estimate the next day’s closing price.
-The underlying assumption is that there is a linear relationship between these features and the target price, which can be represented as: $$y = \beta_0 + \beta_1 x_1 + \beta_2 x_2 + \ldots + \beta_n x_n + \epsilon$$
+The underlying assumption is that there is a linear relationship between these features and the target price, which can be shown in terms of an equation like: $$y = \beta_0 + \beta_1 x_1 + \beta_2 x_2 + \ldots + \beta_n x_n + \epsilon$$

    Here, y is the predicted closing price, and $x_1$ to $x_n$ are the selected features.
 I selected these particular variables because, from my understanding and research, they capture the essential daily market dynamics.
 I trained the model using historical stock data, applying the Ordinary Least Squares (OLS) method to minimize prediction errors.